 - Transport 25 truckloads of supplementary fodder for animals

 Because of your support and Ethiopiaid’s small and agile nature, we have been able to quickly respond to APDA’s reports and send funding.
-However, this is an unprecedented crisis, which is worsening daily, and we need to raise more funds to make sure APDA.
+However, this is an unprecedented crisis, which is worsening daily, and we need to raise more funds to make sure APDA can carry out their vital work.

 How can I help?